Living with Alzheimer's is not easy for anyone.

 Although Alzheimer's is a degenerative brain disorder, there are ways to make the lives of such patients easier.

 1. Placing Bed and Floor Pressure Mats

 Many with Alzheimer's live in their own homes, making it necessary to have someone with them to help them when they need assistance.

-This can be a big job for one person, so a medical alert system is often used to help monitor the patient's safety and well-being.
+This can be a big job for one person, so an assistive care system is often used to help monitor the patient's safety and well-being.

 A wired floor alarm pressure mat is usually placed somewhere in the house where the patient spends most of their time—often as a rug on the floor or under their bed mattress.

 If the patient gets out of bed or off the couch and steps onto the mat, it will send an alert to whoever is monitoring them—usually either a medical professional or a family member.
 As soon as the caregiver receives this alert, they can assess whether there's an issue that needs to be addressed or if everything is fine.

 Bed, floor, and chair pressure mats are invaluable if you're trying to ascertain when and how often someone with Alzheimer's leaves their home or wanders around inside it.

 Having a toilet alarm installed in the bathroom allows one to keep track of when your loved one gets out of bed in the middle of the night and wanders into the bathroom, preventing any accidents or falls that could happen during this time.
 Accessible toilet alarms consist of an external alert alarm, an integrated sounder, and a pager.
 They are also useful when providing assistance, for example, when changing clothes.